CT 198

 By 1942, the route (or at least the state-maintained part) had shrunk to 2.60 miles, from the Union/Eastford town line to state Route 91.

 Between 1947 and 1949, its official definition was re-extended to Route 15, for a length of 8.99 miles.
 Between 1952 and 1954, it was extended along Buckley Highway to the new Route 15 freeway, for a length of 9.45 miles.
-This probably happened in concert with the deletion of Route 15A along the Buckley Highway.
+Route 15A along the Buckley Highway had been deleted in 1948.

 In 1959, the state route 91 numbering was deleted, to avoid conflicts with the new Interstate 91.
 Phoenixville Road, Chaplin Road, and Eastford Road (from US 6 to today's Route 171) were given to Route 198, which now extended 21.35 miles, from US 6 to Route 15.